Configure threat score

 Downgrade severity

-There can be cases when Traceable has detected an attack, however, the application itself has rejected the request with an error code.
-In such cases, you may wish that the threat score should not be increased when the application itself is robust enough to handle the attack.
+There can be cases when Traceable has detected an attack; however, the application has rejected the request with an error code.
+In such cases, you may wish that the threat score should not be increased when the application is robust enough to handle the attack.
 One criterion to identify such cases is the response code.
 You can configure the error status code regex in Traceable.
 When the error status code regex matches, you have a choice to:

-• Ignore that request for scoring
+• Ignore that request for scoring.

-• Downgrade the severity by one step
+• Downgrade the severity by one step.

-• Downgrade the severity by two steps
+• Downgrade the severity by two steps.

 Increase scoring for IP addresses

-Traceable keeps a track of reputation of individual IP addresses.
+Traceable keeps track of the reputation of individual IP addresses.
 You can view the IP reputation indicator by navigating to API Protection → Threat Actors.
 Click on any threat actor to view the IP reputation of that threat actor, as shown in the screenshot below:

 Threat score threshold